 anchor Description

-This project provides shared use path improvements along miles of MacArthur Boulevard from to the District of Columbia.
-To increase capacity and enhance safety for users, the existing shared-use path along the south side of MacArthur Boulevard will be widened, wherever feasible, to an eight-foot paved width with a five-foot wide grass buffer provided between the path and the roadway.
-In addition, to encourage alternate modes of travel and to accommodate the needs of on-road commuters and experienced bicyclists, the roadway itself will be widened, wherever feasible, to a consistent pavement width, essentially adding a three-foot wide shoulder to each side of the existing pavement width.
+This project provides shared-use path improvements along 4.7 miles of MacArthur Boulevard from I-495 to the District of Columbia.
+To increase capacity and enhance safety for users, the existing shared-use path along the south side of MacArthur Boulevard will be widened, wherever feasible, to an 8' paved width with a 5' wide grass buffer provided between the path and the roadway.
+In addition, to encourage alternate modes of travel and to accommodate the needs of on-road commuters and experienced bicyclists, the roadway itself will be widened, wherever feasible, to a consistent 26' pavement width, essentially adding a 3' wide shoulder to each side of the existing 20' pavement width.
 The project will also provide safety improvements along MacArthur Boulevard to enhance overall safety for pedestrians, cyclists and motorists alike.
+The project also includes pavement rehabilitation on MacArthur Blvd, from Stable Lane to the I-495 underpass (Segment 1) and from I-495 to Oberlin Ave (Segment 2).

 anchorEstimated Schedule

-to Oberlin Avenue (Segment II): Construction of approximately miles of shared-use path completed in Oberlin Avenue to the District line (Segment III): Final Design started in and will be completed in Construction will start in and will be completed in
+I-495 to Oberlin Avenue (Segment II): Construction of approximately 2.6 miles of shared-use path completed in FY15.
+Oberlin Avenue to the District line (Segment III): Final design started in FY22 and will be completed in FY26.
+Construction will start in FY26 and will be completed in FY27.

 anchor Justification